-- By selection: If you select several layers in the Timeline or Xsheet view, you will be able to select and manipulate artwork in all of the selected layers. - Apply to All Visible Layers mode: By enabling this mode, you will be able to select artwork in all of the layers that are visible in the Camera view simultaneously.
+- By selection: If you select several layers in the Timeline or Xsheet view, you will be able to select and manipulate artwork in all of the selected layers. - The layers that are visible in the Camera view simultaneously.

 You can only select artwork in several layers simultaneously in the Camera view.